adhorrig/java-rest-api/README.md

 # java-rest-api
-A RESTful API written using Java as part of the Web Services and API development module at NCI.
+A RESTful API written using Java as part of the Web Services and API development module (Group O) at NCI.